Loading...

 max_execution_time and max_input_time

-These settings define the script's maximum lifetime and the time the script should spend in accepting input.
+These settings define the script's maximum lifetime and the time the script should spend accepting input.
 If several megabytes of data are transferred, max_input_time should be reasonably high.

 Apache Settings